apnea/cepat/README.md

 # Ansible Workstation Setup

-Goal:       Multi-distro Linux workstation configuration using Ansible with minimum required complexity to get the job done
+Goal:       Multi-distro Linux workstation configuration using Ansible with minimum required complexity to get the job done.
+It's like a pain equation: what is worse - setting all this shit up in ansible or hacking around in your new base install to get to where you want to be...
+At this point, I'm not sure...

 ## Tasks